testssl icon

 Supported will always be the current dev version and the version before (n-1 rule).
 As soon as the dev version becomes the stable release, this will be the n-1 version and receives bugfixes only.
 The dev version has historically not delivered really broken software (no facebook paradigm).
 Consider it like a rolling release: It'll definitely change-- that is the point of development-- things might break for you if you e.g. expect the output or features all to be the same.
 But other than that: The dev version itself won't break (TM).

 3.2 is now the version which we'll focus on.
-There may or maybe not a 3.0.9 release.
+There may or maybe not a 3.0.10 release.
 We'll focus on 3.2 which evolved from 3.1dev.
 After the final release of 3.2 this will also formally become the stable, last supported version.
 Development will take place in 3.3dev then.

-Oct 10,2023: After several non-tagged and not labelled as a released version now version 3.2rc3 was released, see 3.2rc3 @ github
+Oct 10,2023: After several non-tagged and not labelled rc versions a now version 3.2rc3 was released, see 3.2rc3 @ github

 Sep 19,2022: Version 3.0.8, see 3.0.8 @ github or here(signature) .